0mBudsMann/GameSense-Adobe/README.md

 # GameSense-Adobe

-[evaluator's docs](evaluators'%20docs/README.md) contain brief about what we have done for evaluation purpose and limitations.
+[evaluators' documentation](evaluators'%20docs/README.md) contain brief about what we have done for evaluation purposes.
+## Accuracy

+We have attached a [MEGA link](#) containing different test cases and their corresponding outputs.
+Please note that for the **Adobe test case**, we provided two outputs.
+The original test case had low-quality video, which led to net detection failure.
+To address this, we recorded the same video from YouTube in higher quality.
+As you can see in the second output, net detection works flawlessly in the better-quality video.

+This demonstrates the importance of video quality in the accuracy of our system, but also shows how our model performs robustly under optimal conditions.

 ## Introduction
 The **Badminton Game Analyzer** is a comprehensive software solution designed for real-time analysis of badminton games using cutting-edge computer vision algorithms and machine learning techniques.
 The system focuses on accurately detecting players, court boundaries, and the net, while also tracking the shuttlecock's movement to provide a detailed analysis of gameplay.
 In addition, it automates scoring based on player actions and game events, leveraging Region-based Convolutional Neural Networks (RCNN) and a custom-trained YOLOv8m model.